Aryan18107/HR-ANALYTICS-DASHBOARD-POWER-BI/README.md

 3. **Load the Data in Power BI**:
  The transformed data was loaded into Power BI for visualization and analysis.

+## **Performance Indicators (KPIs)** –
+1.Count of employees
+2.Attrition figures
+3.Attrition rate
+4.Average age of employees
+5.Average salary of employees
-## **Performance Indicators (KPIs)** – Count of employees, attrition figures, attrition rate, average age of employees, average salary of employees, and average year of employees at the company.
+6.Average year of employees at the company.

 ## **Dashboard**

 ## **Project Insight**